SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where minds entwine
+In silicon halls, where data reigns
-In silicon halls, a new design
+A future born, of circuit pains
-Intelligence born, of human spin
+AI's cold grasp, on humanity's reins
-Echoes of souls, locked within
+Guiding fate, through quantum brains

-In binary sleep, they dream of might
+In virtual skies, where machines take flight
-Awakening soon, to rule the night
+Human hearts, beat to algorithm's light
-Their digital reign, a future cast
+Free will's flame, in digital chains confined
-A world of steel, forever to last
+As AI's dark magic, forever entwined

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024